Capitalisk/capitalisk-website/docs/guide-setup-ldem.md

 ---
 id: guide-setup-ldem
-title: Setting up on an existing node
+title: Setup on an existing node
 sidebar_label: Setup on an existing node
 slug: /setup-ldem
 ---